 Aiming for simplicity, I decided on 30mm diameter Victoria Ash (Eucalyptus regnans or Eucalyptus delegatensis) dowel for the side rails.
 I centred the lengths of dowel in the lathe, turned down the 1″ tenons and then mitred their ends.

-These look interesting: The tenoned and mitred rails.
+The tenoned and mitred rails.

 I glued the frame together with horse sauce, the drips of which Shed Dog was grateful for.
 I decided against chemically ageing the frame (as I would with most mahogany furniture), instead, choosing to stain it a medium mahogany colour.
-This was followed by several coats of shellac varnish, cut back between each.
+This was followed by several coats of spirit varnish, cut back between each.